myronschram/cure-engine-site/public/posts/4-the-science-of-staying-ahead-—-how-we-predict-antigen-escape-and-build-smarter-cars.md

 ---
 ## The Science of Staying Ahead — How We Predict Antigen Escape and Build Smarter CARs

-When it comes to treating cancer with CAR T-cell therapy, the enemy doesn’t stay still.
-Tumors evolve.
-They mutate.
-They hide.
-And if we want therapies to succeed, we can’t just chase the disease — we have to outmaneuver it.
+Imagine a child with a brain tumor that’s shrinking — until suddenly, it isn’t.
+The scans start to worsen.
+The symptoms return.
+The CAR T-cell therapy that once showed promise is now blind.
+The target it was designed to hunt is gone.
+The tumor has adapted.

-This blog dives into one of the core challenges in CAR T-cell design: **antigen escape** — and how The Cure Engine uses simulation and predictive modeling to stay ahead of it.
+This is the reality of **antigen escape** — and one of the core problems The Cure Engine was built to solve.

 ---